-Basically, we have two choices: lock the nut or lock the bolt.
+Basically, we have two choices; lock the nut or lock the bolt.
+This series is designed to help evaluate what type of locking system will work best for certain applications and environments.

 While there have been a multitude of designs for the locking feature of the nut, the bolt is limited to having its threads distorted, using a nylon insert or by applying an anaerobic or cyanoacrylate chemical to the threads.
 These methods are used to help prevent the bolt from backing out of a tapped hole.